EmmaRask/Knock-Off-Fashion-/README.md

 This project was created as part of a course assignment to demonstrate understanding of Laravel development, MVC architecture, CRUD operations, filtering, pagination, and accessibility (WCAG).

-Project Features
+# Project Features
-Product Management (CRUD)
+## Product Management (CRUD)

 The administrator can:

--Create products
+- Create products

--View all products
+- View all products

--Update product information
+- Update product information

--Delete products
+- Delete products

 Products contain information such as:

--Brand name
+- Brand name

--Description
+- Description

--Price
+- Price

--Category
+- Category

--Color
+- Color

--Stock quantity
+- Stock quantity

--Filtering
+## Filtering

 Products can be filtered by:

--Brand name
+- Brand name

--Category
+- Category

--Price range
+- Price range

 Filtering is handled through query parameters and controller logic.

--Pagination
+## Pagination

 Product listings use Laravel pagination to limit the number of products shown per page and improve usability.

--Database Factory & Seeder
+## Database Factory & Seeder

 The project includes:

--A Product Factory
+- A Product Factory

--A Database Seeder
+- A Database Seeder

 This ensures the database can be populated with realistic mock fashion products, making the application look the same on different machines.

 Example data includes clothing brands, colors, categories, and price ranges.

-Accessibility (WCAG)
+# Accessibility (WCAG)

 Several accessibility practices have been implemented:

--Semantic HTML
+Semantic HTML

--The interface uses semantic elements such as:
+The interface uses semantic elements such as:

 <nav>